destinyman/computational_physics_N2013301020040/README.md

 # The distance between "hearts"
 ____
-Well, starting the direction with a poem to demonstrate what I'am going to talk about seems to be a good idea.
+Well, starting the direction with a poem to illustrate what I'am going to talk about seems to be a good idea.

 Strange, to  wander  in  the  fog